本文へジャンプ

 Teaching policy

 I respect you and will do the best I can to bring the best out of you.
 I will help you to be an independent researcher--to plan a research project truly enjoyable to you and make progress on the project yourself.
 I also encourage you to present your work at academic conferences and to collaborate with researchers worldwide to be a global researcher.
-Our lab will have a wide variety of study/reading groups and one-on-one weekly meetings.
+Our lab will have a wide variety of study/reading groups and weekly meetings.
 We communicate in English for our lab to be a global environment.

-[研究室HP] URL:https://rebelsnlu-jaist.github.io
+[研究室HP] URL:https://rebelsnlu.super.site/

 PageTop